jolieip/LightAndSoundMemoryGame/README.md

 [I would add glowing images to the buttons when the user presses them for a better overall user experience.
 These animations will capture the user's attention and increase their attention span on the game.
 I would also explore other musical tones for a more pleasant melody.
 To increase the difficulty level, I would add more buttons and change the button patterns to confuse the player.
 When a player wins, I would add some sound effects and release confetti from the top of the screen.
 Instead of an alert to inform a player of their win or loss, I would implement it across the screen in bold letters to emphasize it with animations.]

-https://light-and-sound.glitch.me
+**Glitch Links to test the sound and game" https://light-and-sound.glitch.me

 https://glitch.com/edit/#!/light-and-sound

+Video walkthrough does not include sound.
+Please refer to links above to try out the game
 <img src='http://g.recordit.co/Q50x1E5JuJ.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />